 Buckle up: the Ghibli Museum is notorious as the hardest museum in Tokyo to bag an entry ticket for.
 The way to get your hands on these coveted tickets is buying them online through Lawson.

 Tickets are ¥1,000 for adults, ¥700 for high school and junior high school students, ¥400 for primary school students and ¥100 for kids aged four and older.

 Note that the ticket is only valid for a specific date and time, and that you’ll need some form of ID to enter the museum – tickets are printed with your name, or at the very least with the group leader’s name.
 Without that person and a verified ID, you won’t be able to enter.

 - Tickets go on sale on the 10th of each month, at 10am JST sharp, for entry in the following month.
-So if you’re looking to buy tickets for August, you’ll need to clock in at 10am on July 10.
+So if you’re looking to buy tickets for May, you’ll need to clock in at 10am on April 10.